dantegates/dantegates.github.io/_posts/2018-09-17-hypothesis-testing-for-humans---do-the-umps-really-want-to-go-home.md

 Hypothesis testing methods such as the [z-test](https://en.wikipedia.org/wiki/Z-test) and [t-test](https://en.wikipedia.org/wiki/Student%27s_t-test) are ubiquitous in introductory statistics courses.
 I would wager that nearly all STEM majors have seen this approach at one time or another and that many students of other disciplines such as psychology, sociology, etc. have also been exposed to this kind of hypothesis testing.

 However these classic methods are not the only tools at our disposal.
-In this post we'll deomonstrate how to use [resampling](https://en.wikipedia.org/wiki/Resampling_(statistics) and [bayesian inference](https://en.wikipedia.org/wiki/Bayesian_inference#Probability_of_a_hypothesis) for hypothesis testing.
+In this post we'll demonstrate how to use [resampling](https://en.wikipedia.org/wiki/Resampling_(statistics) and [bayesian inference](https://en.wikipedia.org/wiki/Bayesian_inference#Probability_of_a_hypothesis) for hypothesis testing.
 For a discussion of why you might prefer to use one of the methods discussed in this post over the traditional methods see the summary below.

 # Do the umps really want to go home?

 Now that we've established the methods we want to demonstrate let's consider the problem at hand.

-Ealier this year in April FiveThirtyEight put out an article titled [Everyone Wants To Go Home During Extra Innings — Maybe Even The Umps](https://fivethirtyeight.com/features/everyone-wants-to-go-home-during-extra-innings-maybe-even-the-umps/).
+Earlier this year in April FiveThirtyEight put out an article titled [Everyone Wants To Go Home During Extra Innings — Maybe Even The Umps](https://fivethirtyeight.com/features/everyone-wants-to-go-home-during-extra-innings-maybe-even-the-umps/).
 The article suggests that umpires are more likely to mis-call balls/strikes in situations could help end a game that has gone into extra innings.
-In particular the article questions the following scenarios occuring in the bottom of an extra inning
+In particular the article questions the following scenarios occurring in the bottom of an extra inning

 1. The away team holds the lead and a pitch that was actually a ball is called a strike (thus limiting the opportunity for the home team to tie the away team's score and prolong the game).
 2. A pitch that was actually a strike is called a ball when the home team has runners on base (thus extending the opportunity for the home team to score a [walk-off](https://en.wikipedia.org/wiki/Walk-off_home_run) hit).